phillc54/plasmac2/README.md

 # plasmac2
-A plasma add-on for the AXIS GUI using LinuxCNC master branch. (v2.9)
+A plasma add-on for the AXIS GUI using LinuxCNC v2.9 or later.

 The landscape screenshot below is a window size of 983 x 562 which is the smallest practical size for a 10 point font.